 - noticeable stoop due to impaired muscle function.

 The reverse of the previous version of the development, in which the mandibular section is protruding forward relative to the upper row.
-In patients with similar anomalies, a concavity of the profile and a massive chin are observed.
+A concavity of the profile and a massive chin are observed in patients with similar anomalies.

 An abnormal condition in which the absence of occlusal closure of antagonists is diagnosed on individual segments.
-There are one- and two-sided forms, for which the characteristic symptomatology is considered to be an unnatural elongation of the facial contour, constant separation or tension of the lips, as well as speech defects caused by the impossibility of correctly setting the tongue when pronouncing sounds.
+There are one- and two-sided forms, for which the characteristic symptomatology is considered to be an unnatural elongation of the facial contour, constant separation or tension of the lips, and speech defects caused by the impossibility of correctly setting the tongue when pronouncing sounds.

-And one more, closing the basic section within the generally accepted orthodontic classification, is a type of malocclusion of teeth in an adult, manifested in the form of crossing elements that oppose each other.
-It is formed in different departments and is accompanied by an asymmetric appearance, a change in the natural dimensions of the jaw arch, a deviation in the ratio of the labial frenulum, as well as other abnormal signs.
+And one more, closing the basic section within the generally accepted orthodontic classification, is a type of malocclusion of teeth in an adult, manifested in crossing elements that oppose each other.
+It is formed in different departments and is accompanied by an asymmetric appearance, a change in the natural dimensions of the jaw arch, a deviation in the ratio of the labial frenulum, and other abnormal signs.

 Biprognathic bite (protrusion)